Black Country Slang & Black Country Dialect.

 -

-Black Country term for a nudge or a small piece.
+Black Country term for something large or a hefty amount.

 -